cmanv/tkstatus/README.md

 * mpd::currenttitle :
 Returns the title of the song currently playing.

-### tclshmem
-This package allows basic ipc through a shared memory address.
-This supposes that a running application shares data on a known address.
-(On my desktop, it's a small weather app.)

-* shmem::read(address) :
-Returns the content of the shared memory address.

-* shmem::write(address) :
-Writes content to the shared memory address.

-* shmem::delete(address) :
-Removes the shared memory address.

 ## Themes

 The bar has a light and dark theme built-in. (the dark theme being based on **Nord**)